Skip to main content

 I. Introduction

 II.
-Policy on the Use of Copyrighted Works for Education and Research
+Education and Research

 III.
-Copyright Protections and Fair Use Principles
+Copyright Protections & Fair Use Principles

+To help members of the Smith community understand and comply with copyright laws, this document summarizes basic principles of copyright law including the application of fair use.
 Copyright law is inherently complex.
-A fair use of a copyrighted work depends upon a specific determination based upon the circumstances of the use.
+Fair use of a copyrighted work depends upon a specific determination based upon the circumstances of the use.
 New information technologies, e.g., digital information and networked environments, have introduced a wholly new, and in many ways transformed, working environment for the application of copyright.
 These principles are intended to provide an initial context for complying with the law.

 Principle 1: The copyright holder has important and exclusive rights.
 Copyright law protects original works such as writings, music, visual arts, and films by giving the copyright holder a set of exclusive rights in that work.
 These rights include the right to copy, distribute, adapt, perform, display, and create derivative or collected works.
-In general, any use of copyrighted materials requires permission from, and potentially payment of royalties to, the copyright holder unless the use falls within an exemption in the law, such as the fair use exemption.
+In general, any use of copyrighted materials requires permission from, and potentially payment of royalties to, the copyright holder unless the use falls within an exception or exemption in the law, such as the fair use exemption.

 Principle 2: Responsible decision making means that Smith College community members must make demonstrable good faith efforts to understand the fundamentals of copyright law and the reasonable application of fair use.
 When Smith College community members plan to use a copyrighted work in their teaching or research, they must examine the specifics of their use within the context of the law in order to determine whether they should seek permission for the use or depend instead upon the fair use exemption.